 A practical attorney from Michalsons.
 We will ensure the attorney is the best person to present the course depending on the type of course, the date, the specific issues and the attendees.
 For example, Graham Giles often presents on this topic.
 Graham is one of the most experienced and knowledgeable labour lawyers in South Africa who focusses on Employment and Industrial Relations.
 He can help you by applying his experience and knowledge to your specific circumstances.
 Because data protection law has such a big impact on HR, he is helping organisations protect the personal information of their employees.
 He is an experienced and interesting speaker.

-Our public workshops are at various venues around the country.
-We choose venues that are central so you can get to it easy, that have adequate parking, good food, and that ensure you are comfortable.
-We are happy to hold the event at your venue.
-If you want a personal in-house session at your offices, please contact us for a quote.
+Our public events are at various venues around the world.
+We choose venues that are central and easy to get to, that have adequate parking, good food, and that ensure you are comfortable.
+We are also happy to give the data protection and HR workshop or executive briefing at your venue.